SEB-Core/mongoose-recipes/README.md

   picture: user.picture,
   recipes: user.recipes
 }
-// Notice we have left out sensitive info like the user's email and hashed password.
+// Notice you have left out sensitive info like the user's email and hashed password.
 ```

 Now, to send it back as a response: